Starfodders/Hearth-Client/README.md

 4. 😀 DONE - Moving from slide to slide should collapse technique cards
 5. 😀 DONE - The final cards should restrict movement, prevent scrolling?
 Bug with some slides extending far down in height which can still be seen
 6. 😀 DONE - Remove transcript toggle for techniques that do not have this feature within collections
-7. BotNav is clipping through content, not accessible at most times and can interfere with reading if accidentally hover
+7. 😀 DONE - BotNav is clipping through content, not accessible at most times and can interfere with reading if accidentally hover
 8. 😀 DONE - Logout menu is hard-coded, doesn't align with actual name length
 9. 😀 DONE - Fix meditate timer when it resets, it subtracts time
 10. 😀 DONE - Feedback page is no longer working